ScottMorse/bun-workspaces/README.md

 };
 ```

-_`bun-workspaces` is independent from the [Bun](https://bun.sh) project and is not affiliated with or endorsed by Oven.
+_`bun-workspaces` is independent from the [Bun](https://bun.sh) project and is not affiliated with or endorsed by Anthropic.
 This project aims to enhance enhance the experience of Bun for its users._